 Victoria's Secret Stores is not hush-hush, but it is unmentionable(s).
-The largest subsidiary of L Brands (almost 50% of sales) is also North America's #1 specialty retailer of women's intimate apparel, operating about 1,045 mostly mall-based Victoria's Secret and Victoria's Secret Pink shops throughout the US, Canada, and now the UK.
-Bras, panties, hosiery, swimwear, shoes, and more are sold under the Victoria's Secret brand and grouped in collections such as Angels and Very Sexy.
+The largest subsidiary of L Brands (almost 50% of sales) is also North America's #1 specialty retailer of women's intimate apparel, operating about 1,100 mostly mall-based Victoria's Secret and Victoria's Secret Pink shops throughout the US, Canada, and now the UK.
+Bras, panties, hosiery, swimwear, and fragrances are sold under the Victoria's Secret brand and grouped in collections such as Angels and Very Sexy.
 Many Victoria's Secret lingerie stores also sell beauty products.
 The chain's youth-oriented PINK brand targets teens and younger women with less-racy bras and panties, as well as sweats and hoodies and beauty products.

 The UK and Canada are growth markets for Victoria's Secret Stores.
 In 2012, the retailer opened a flagship Victoria's Secret store on New Bond Street in London, as well as a mall-based store.
-Plans called for three more Victoria's Secret shops in the UK in 2013.
+Three more Victoria's Secret shops opened in the UK in fiscal 2014 (ended January), bringing the store count there to five.
 The chain is also continuing its expansion in Canada.
-Other channels for growth include the Victoria's Secret Beauty and Accessories Stores.
-After adding 51 Victoria's Secret Beauty and Accessories Stores in fiscal 2013 (ended January) another 70 to 100 shops are planned for fiscal 2014.
+Other channels for growth include the Victoria's Secret Beauty and Accessories Stores, which added 90 locations in fiscal 2014, bringing the total to nearly 200.

 The youth-oriented PINK brand (launched 2004) has established itself as a successful feeder brand for Victoria's Secret.
 Its aim is to capture teen and college-age female customers in the hope that when they mature they'll move on to the sexier styles offered by its big sister brand.
 PINK is sold in freestanding stores as well as Victoria's Secret shops.
 While the company doesn't break out PINK sales, the brand is meeting stiff competition from American Eagle's Aerie brand and Gilly Hicks by Abercrombie & Fitch.
 Both also target the youth market.